cdcarter/public-metrics/README.md

 TODO:
 * testing
-* See if PublicMetrics.metrics can determine if the caller is live or cached?
 * invocable method to recalculate Metrics
 * "see more" links on Metric_Result__c and Public_Metrics__mdt to inform the pretty dash
 * Class name style guide.